Best CPUs for Workstations: June 2021by Dr. Ian Cutress on June 10, 2021 12:15 PM EST

 HEDT on a Budget:

 If you want a HEDT system on a budget, the question to ask is if it has to be new or used.
 In a lot of professional circumstances, new is still preferred, and the processor to get on the ladder here is AMD’s Threadripper 1900X.
 The 8-core processor offers high capacity memory support, lots of PCIe lanes, and the low-end motherboards for Threadripper are now entering that low-to-mid range pricing.
 In a sale, the 1900X can be found for under $200 (users with more money might look for a cheap 1950X instead), which seems like a crazy low price for a high-end desktop processor.
 That being said, unless you need the PCIe lanes of the high-end desktop processor, looking for one of the newer 6-core Ryzen 5 5600X processors ($299 MSRP) might be more advised from a performance standpoint.

-For AMD, Threadripper on Zen 3 (probably likely to be called Threadripper 5000) is expected to be coming next year.
+For AMD, Threadripper on Zen 3 (probably likely to be called Threadripper 5000) is expected to be coming this year – some were predicting early June due to the annual Computex trade show, however that has been and gone with no insights.
 As Zen 3 chiplets are straight drop-ins for Zen 2 chiplets, bring-up should go smoothly.
 But, those chiplets will initially be served in AMD’s EPYC processors first, because that is where the higher margins are.
-If demand for Zen 3 Enterprise is high (based on initial numbers I’d guess as much) and AMD can’t meet demand, then next-gen Threadripper might have to wait a little bit longer.
+Demand for Zen 3 Enterprise is high, and with the current semiconductor demand for EPYC compared to the size of the Threadripper market, then next-gen Threadripper might have to wait a little bit longer.

 Recent Threadripper / EPYC CPU Reviews (AMD)